 Erma and Harold Skidmore owned a picture gallery just minutes away on Main Street.
 Their frame shop was located in the basement of the home where today still remain many of their tools and supplies.
 Their framing work table is now proudly displayed in our rear patio.
 When Harold passed away in 1988, Erma Skidmore decided she would do a few things to the house to perk herself up.
 She built a new garage and remodeled the kitchen.
-The sleeping porches were enclosed with windows and she considered painting the original birdseye maple wood panels.
+The sleeping porches were enclosed with windows and she considered painting the original red fir wood panels.
 She decided to sell the house before she was able to start that project.
 Thank goodness for that!
 The home still preserves the original color.

 Erma and Harold Skidmores’ trust sold the house in 2003 to Constance Skinner and Michael Sidon.